 The EMU Testing and Certification Center offers high quality testing services by licensed proctors in a controlled, secure and professional environment.
 The Center supports the university's strategic efforts to ensure student success and program innovation by administering certification and licensure, distance learning, credit-granting and pre-employment exams for EMU students and those in the Southeast Michigan region.

 The Testing Center is located on the garden level of Boone Hall, in the G05 computer lab.
-Get directions and parking.
+Visit here for directions and parking.
 Select the quick links to the right to schedule an exam right away or read on to see which certifications and exams are available and when.

 Pearson VUE Professional Certification/Licensure

 Many disciplines and fields require industry-recognized certifications.
 The Testing Center offers professional certification and licensure exams through Pearson VUE, which requires specific space, privacy and security specifications for such testing.
-EMU developed a testing site, so our students and community members can receive these testing opportunities on campus.
 Available programs include: Michigan Teacher Certification, Microsoft, National Strength and Conditioning Association, Pharmacy Technician Certification, Python Programming, CompTIA and Cisco.
 A full list of exams and programs can be found at the Pearson VUE website.